LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 # Implement error handling.

 As you can see this is where I have decided to declare the log file and directory where AutoHotkey will scan for.
-First thing is first, error catching, so we can log it and see incremental changes to the bugs in our code.
+First thing first, error catching.
+We can log our bugs and see incremental changes to them in our code and if the output is successful.

 ```ahk
 try